AlmirJrDev/AlmirJrDev/README.md

 Hi 👋 My name is AlmirJrDev
 ===========================

-Web Developer Front-end but I play with Back-end
+Web Developer Front-end
 ------------------------------------------------

-I'm a DevClub student, I've been learning about programming for about 1 year and I'm always looking to improve my knowledge.
-I want to become a great Front-end programmer, but I play around with the Back-end.
+I'm a DevClub and Rocketseat student, I've been learning about programming for about 1 year and I'm always looking to improve my knowledge.
+I want to become a great Front-end programmer.

 * 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [HERE](https://react-almir-portfolio.vercel.app/)